 The world is making rapid progress toward ending extreme poverty.
 Twenty years ago nearly 30 percent of the global population struggled to survive on the equivalent of US $2.15 per day, adjusted for local buying power (World Bank, 2016).
 Today, according to the latest World Bank estimates, that number stands at just under 9 percent (World Bank, 2022).

-That’s great news, but 10 percent of the global population still amounts to more than 700 million people.
+That’s great news, but 9 percent of the global population still amounts to more than 720 million people.
 Nearly all of these people live in developing countries, mainly in sub-Saharan Africa and southern Asia.
 Many don’t have enough to eat, can’t afford to send their children to school, and lack access to safe drinking water.
 These people are vulnerable to diseases that have been eradicated in the developed world.
-Malaria, which was eradicated in the United States almost 70 years ago, kills an estimated 1,200 people—mostly young children—every day in the developing world (WHO, 2015).
+Malaria, which was eradicated in the United States almost 70 years ago, killed an estimated 1,700 people—mostly young children—every day in the developing world in 2020 (WHO, 2022).

 Fortunately, it’s easier than ever to help.
 By giving even modest amounts to effective charities that work to prevent diseases and reduce poverty in developing countries, individuals like you can make a significant, lasting difference to hundreds of lives.
 You can save lives that otherwise would have been lost, and play a role in the historic effort to wipe out extreme poverty.

 Here’s why it makes sense to focus most of your giving internationally.

 You Can Help Those Who Need it Most